-Contrary to the probability weights w themselves, subproportionality alone does not guarantee that, for a given number of resolution stages, risk tolerance $\tilde{w}$ attains its minimum at evenly spaced partitions.
+Contrary to the underlying probability weights w themselves, subproportionality alone does not guarantee that, for a given number of resolution stages, risk tolerance \tilde{w} attains its minimum at evenly spaced partitions.
 The additional requirement of concavity of the elasticity of w implies that the elasticity increases more quickly for small probabilities than for large ones.
-While such a characteristic has not attracted any attention in the literature, there is a nice specimen of a subproportional regressive probability weighting function with concave elasticity, promoted for example by Chateauneuf, Eichberger, and Grant (2007), the so-called neo-additive specification with $0 < \beta < 1, 0 < \alpha \le 1 - \beta$ .
-If $\beta = 0$ , w is not subproportional, for $\alpha + \beta = 1$ it is not regressive.
+While such a characteristic has not attracted any attention in the literature, there is a nice specimen of a subproportional regressive probability weighting function with concave elasticity, the so-called neo-additive specification with $0 < \beta < 1, 0 < \alpha \le 1 - \beta$.
+If $\beta = 0$, w is not subproportional, for $\alpha + \beta = 1$ it is not regressive.
 It is linear over the inner probability interval and, thus, provides an excellent approximation for the commonly used nonlinear functional forms.
 Since we rarely, if at all, have experimental evidence for behavior over probabilities that are extremely small or extremely large, such an approximation seems justified.
+This specification is also very useful for the case of ambiguity, when the probabilities are not precisely known (Chateauneuf, Eichberger, and Grant, 2007).